ShiuLab/Pathway_gene_prediction_in_tomato/README.md

 > Expression datasets please see https://zenodo.org/deposit/4581142#
+ - File "Cufflink_matrix_sample_name_20180123.txt" contains the original FPKM for each sample replicate
+ - File "HTseq_matrix_sample_name_20180123.txt" contains the original read counts for each sample replicate
+ - File "Tomato_TPM.txt" contains the original TPM for each sample replicate
- - Files startswith "Results_" are Set A data
+ - Files startswith "Results_" or "TPM" are Set A data
  - Files with "_CV_#_features.txt", where # indicates which cross-validation is (1-5), are Set B data for unsupervised and supervised approaches

 > The orignal Set B data for naive approaches, and for the Set B used in unsupervised and supervised approaches, please see XXX